Why CMOS is better than BJT

 Now, let’s talk about Bipolar Junction Transistor switches.
 The basic function of BJT is to amplify current, for that these transistors uses two types of charge carrier that are hole and electron.
-For operations they use two junctions between two semi conductors i.e. n-type and p-type and hence they are available in two individual component type which are NPN and PNP unlike uni-polar switches like CMOS which uses p-type and n-type semi conductors integrated.
+For operations, they use two junctions between two semiconductors i.e. n-type and p-type and hence they are available in two individual component type which is NPN and PNP unlike uni-polar switches like CMOS which uses p-type and n-type semiconductors integrated.

 - Voltage Drop comparison:

-First and the most important advantage of CMOS is that it consumes less power and the does not drop voltage between the base and emitters but on the other hand BJT switches drops almost 0.7V between base-emitters node.
-It is basically because BJT’s are current operated device in compare to the CMOS which is a voltage operated device.
+First and the most important advantage of CMOS is that it consumes less power and does not drop voltage between the base and emitters but on the other hand, BJT switches drop almost 0.7V between base-emitters node.
+It is basically because BJT’s are the current operated device in compare to the CMOS which is a voltage operated device.

 - Temperature resistance:

-Temperature co-efficient for resistance is one of the major components that work as an advantage when it comes to switches.
-Since CMOS has positive temperature co-efficient resistance parallel operations are possible without current sharing resistor but on the other hand BJT has negative temperature co-efficient for resistance which makes it mandatory to use a current sharing resistor for parallel operations.
+The temperature coefficient of resistance is one of the major components that work as an advantage when it comes to switches.
+Since CMOS has positive temperature coefficient resistance parallel operations are possible without current sharing resistor but on the other hand, BJT has negative temperature coefficient for resistance which makes it mandatory to use a current sharing resistor for parallel operations.

-Secondary breakdown issue is basically a failure mode in transistor with a large junction area.
-It happens because current gets concentrated in a small spot of the base emitter junction that leads to local heating and causes a short between collector and emitter.
-This is one of the biggest issues that BJT switches have and on the hand CMOS does not has this issues.
+Secondary breakdown issue is basically a failure mode in the transistor with a large junction area.
+It happens because current gets concentrated in a small spot of the base-emitter junction that leads to local heating and causes a short between collector and emitter.
+This is one of the biggest issues that BJT switches have and on the hand, CMOS does not have this issue.